run-nan/open-docs/docs/reference/packages/fetch/fetch.md

 ### Why it still popup a toast without [node-error](../../packages/node-error) when catch a interface's error?

 When autoErrorToast set to be true, we will judge Whether to popup toast by calling isOPError method, so if you custom a response can pass the check of isOPError, it also works out.

+### How do I request an interface across plugins?

+First of all, we **strongly don't recommend** you do this, you should rather consider merging two plugins into one.

+However, if you have a reason why you have to do this.
+In the plugin front-end, you can manually pass in the target plugin's `ones-plugin-id` request header to make the request; in the plugin backend, you'll need to pass in an absolute path to the request URL, which `OPFetch` / `Fetch` will internally request for you via the `http` module (note that you'll need to pass in all of the plugin's required [request headers](#OPFetch)).